2-4-8 Tax Reform Overview

-The 2-4-8 Tax Blend is a federal tax reform plan that would replace the
+The 2-4-8 Tax Blend is a federal tax reform plan that begins by eliminating

-regressive, job killing payroll taxes with a 2% net wealth tax
+regressive, job killing payroll taxes (an idea endorsed by Bill Gates).
+An optional 2% net wealth tax

-rate to be lowered to a flat 8% (because over $1 trillion in tax expenditures
+rate to be lowered to a flat 8% for those who elect to pay a wealth tax (because over $1 trillion in tax expenditures

 tax to “soak the rich” (as some have suggested), the same 2% wealth tax rate and 8% income tax rate

-would apply to all.
-Because 50% of the population has only 1% of the wealth and
+would be available to all.
+Because 50% of the population has only 1% of the

-10% owns 75% of the wealth the combination tax rate is progressive even
+wealth and 10% has 75% of the wealth the combination tax rate is progressive even

-though the rates are identical for rich and poor.
+though the same rates are applied to rich and poor.

 For business, there would be a 4% VAT and the C